zinabb/alberta-oil-dashboard/README.md

 ## Distribution

-Explore the **distribution of monthly crude oil output** using a histogram that reveals:
+Explore the **distribution of monthly oil output** using a histogram that reveals:

 - A multimodal distribution pattern
 - Clusters likely linked to market demand, regulations, or extraction methods